openfisca/openfisca-ops/guides/Install-API-instance.md

 127.0.0.1 openfisca-api.local
 ```

-Note: this host name serving the API is defined in [`host_vars/openfisca_api.yml`](../ansible/host_vars/openfisca_api.yml) that is taken into account by Ansible only when the VM host name is `openfisca_api`.
-The `Vagrantfile` defines that VM host name.
+Note: the `Vagrantfile` defines that host name.

 Then you can do: